 My addition to the dialogue.
-Silicon valley works for many reasons, but one of them is an incredibly high “tech density” from San Francisco to San Jose, and because of that things sometimes happen through osmosis.
+Silicon Valley works for many reasons, but one of them is an incredibly high “tech density” from San Francisco to San Jose, and because of that things sometimes happen through osmosis.

-The challenge is that it is very expensive, so we need help with flexible space options, more funding opportunities and we need business leadership to believe that technology is one of the primary economic engines in our great cities.
+The challenge is that it is very expensive, so we need help with flexible space options, more funding opportunities and we need business leaders to believe that technology is one of the primary economic engines in our great cities.

-Of course all of these ideas are BIG projects, and would require people, funding and time.
+Of course, all of these ideas are BIG projects and would require people, funding and time.
 But I like that the community is getting together and trying to find ways to continue to elevate entrepreneurship in Canada.

 What is your BIG idea on how to make entrepreneurship more successful?
 Start a conversation in the comments below!